M-Files/MFilesSamplesAndLibraries/Samples/Readme.md

 * `MFWSDownloading` - An example of downloading files from the M-Files Web Service.
 * `MFWSSearching` - An example of executing basic searches against the M-Files Web Service.
+* `MFWSViewNavigation` - An example of retrieving views and their contents from the M-Files Web Service.

 ## Vault Application Framework